dollarshaveclub/reframe.js/README.md

 ### How?

-**Reframe.js** removes a specified element `style attributes` & then wraps that element in responsive `div` that is a perfect ratio of the original div's size.
-This simple plugin is great for **embedded content** like `iframes`.
+**Reframe.js** removes a specified element's `height & width attributes` & then wraps that element in responsive `div` that is a perfect ratio of the original element's size.
+This plugin is meant for **embedded content** like `iframes` or `videos`.

 ### Why?

 **Reframe.js** is inspired by [FitVids](https://github.com/davatron5000/FitVids.js) & does what FitVids does but without the need for `jQuery`.
 This makes the plugin highly valuable when including it in a module that has to be very small & with minimal dependencies.
+Here's a basic [codepen example](http://codepen.io/yowainwright/pen/amzAEo).

 This plugin is small - `~1kb` unminified & is meant to do 1 thing - _wrap elements that aren't responsive & make them responsive_. 💪